MarcelloDev6001/MarcelloDev6001/README.md

 # About me:
 Name's Marcello, 15 years old.

-Im currently im developing a Discord bot called Carol (View the Repository clicking [Here](https://github.com/MarcelloDev6001/CarolBot)) and a game called *"Theory of Colors"* (it's currently private, soo no link for now).
+Im currently developing a Discord bot called Carol (View the Repository clicking [Here](https://github.com/MarcelloDev6001/CarolBot)) and a game called *"Theory of Colors"* (it's currently private, soo no link for now).

 Hope i can be a good full-stack developer on future :)